OmooLab/Omoospace/docs/omoospace.md

     - `References` stores reference resources (optional).
     - `StagedData` stores temporary data (optional).

-3. `SourceFiles` `Contents` subdirectories (optional):
+2. Set `SourceFiles` and `Contents` subdirectories (optional):

-    - Process names set the `SourceFiles` subdirectories.
+    - Set subdirectories by process name in the `SourceFiles`.
-    - Content types set the `Contents` subdirectories.
+    - Set subdirectories by content type in the `Contents` .

+3. Name anything using **UpperCamelCase** style.
-4. Name source files and directories by **Subspaces** based on creation objects.
+4. Name source files and directories with their creation objects as **Subspaces**.
-5. **Omoospace.yml** stores the workspace profile, such as creator profiles, software versions, etc.
+5. Write workspace profiles into **Omoospace.yml**, such as creator profiles, software versions, etc.

 ![A diagram illustrating the structure of omoospace](assets/overview.png)